ovenzeze/nimship-admin-nuxt/docs/onboarding.md

 1. Port conflicts: If the port is already in use, modify the port mapping in `docker-compose.yml`
 2. Volume mounting issues: Ensure paths in `docker-compose.yml` are correct for your system
 3. Performance issues on Windows/Mac: Consider using Docker's WSL 2 backend on Windows or Docker's new virtualization framework on Mac

+### Common Testing Issues
+1. Tests failing unexpectedly: Ensure all dependencies are up to date
+2. Slow tests: Consider using Vitest's --maxWorkers flag to limit the number of workers
+3. Mocking issues: Make sure to properly mock external dependencies in unit tests